The best weekend trips from San Francisco! These are my favorite weekend getaways from the city as someone who grew up in the Bay Area.

 The Channel Islands are an ideal place to visit for anyone who is looking for a more adventurous and outdoorsy weekend getaway from San Francisco and who has an extra day or two to spare to make it into a longer trip.

 Local tip: There are a few different ways to get to the islands, but the most straightforward is by hopping on an Island Packers boat.
 Their boats run often and travel to every island.
 Note how long boat trips are ahead of time and plan accordingly.
 There is very little cell service on the islands.

-Things to do in Channel Islands National Park
+Things to do in the Channel Islands

 - Kayak the sea caves around Santa Cruz Island

 - Enjoy Scorpion Beach and do the Cavern Point Loop (2 miles) and Scorpion Canyon Loop (4.5 miles) on Santa Cruz Island

 - Hike up to Inspiration Point and see the tide pools at Frenchy’s Cove on Anacapa Island

 - Visit Water Canyon Beach and do the Torrey Pines Trail (5 miles) on Santa Rosa Island